google/WebFundamentals/src/content/en/updates/2019/08/contact-picker.md

 ### Tell us about the API design {: .hide-from-toc }

-Is there something about the API that doesn’t work like you expected?
+Is there something about the API that doesn’t work as expected?
 Or are there missing methods or properties that you need to implement your idea?

 * File a spec issue on the [WICG Contact Picker API GitHub repo][issues],